 Oh, and of course, Peckham.
 Having lived in the North West London environs of West Hampstead and Golders Green for most of my adult life – where someone’s missing cat was often front page news – in 2010 I’d made the switch to the distinctly less extortionate South East corner of the capital.

 I’d bought a three-storey townhouse on the Nunhead and Brockley side of East Dulwich, a small and leafy quadrangle where SE4 meets SE15, SE22 and SE23.
-Sadly, as I discovered on August 8th 2011, if you were heading home from the city via pubic transport, there was absolutely no way to avoid Peckham.
+Sadly, as I discovered on August 8th 2011, if you were heading home from the city via public transport, there was absolutely no way to avoid Peckham and the gangs of hoodie hoodlums.

 Peckham Under Siege.
 Now spreading to Dulwich.
 Nunhead next?